codepr/codepr.github.io/_posts/2019-03-04-sol-mqtt-broker-p2.md

 ---
 layout: post
 title: "Sol - An MQTT broker from scratch.
-Part-2"
+Part 2 - Networking"
 description: "Writing an MQTT broker from scratch, to really understand something you have to build it."
 tags: [c, unix, tutorial]
 ---

-Let's continue from where we left, our `src/mqtt.c` module has now all unpacking functions, we must add the remaining build helpers and the packing functions to serialize packet for output.
+Let's continue from where we left, in the [part 1](sol-mqtt-broker) we defined and roughly modeled the MQTT v3.1.1 protocol and our `src/mqtt.c` module has now all unpacking functions, we must add the remaining build helpers and the packing functions to serialize packet for output.

 ## Build, pack and send.

-For now we only need `CONNACK`, `SUBACK` and `PUBLISH` packet builder, the other `ACK` like packets can be created at the same manner with a single function, that's why the use of `typedef` for different ack codes.
+For now we only need `CONNACK`, `SUBACK` and `PUBLISH` packet builder, the other `ACK` like packets can be created at the same manner with a single function, that's why the use of **typedef** for different ack codes.

 - `union mqtt_header *mqtt_packet_header(unsigned char)` will cover packet
   Fixed Header as well as `PINGREQ`, `PINGRESP` and `DISCONNECT` packets